Awarded a Platinum medal and 96 points at the 2019 Decanter World Wine Awards (click link for details)

 The grapes for the Vin Santo are grown on various vineyards on the 104 hectare estate.
 These vineyards face east, are around 150-200 metres above sea level and have schistous-clay soils.
 They are currently being converted to organic production.

-The grapes were dried on cane mats in a well ventilated loft until January.
-After pressing, the must fermented very slowly in small oak and chestnut casks for at least four years.
+The grapes were dried on cane mats in a well ventilated loft until February.
+After pressing, the must fermented very slowly in small chestnut and cherry casks for at least four years.
 The casks are known as 'caratelli' and vary between 50, 70, 100 and 200 litres in capacity.
 The must underwent successive fermentations and clarifications with natural changes in temperature.
 Final yields were very low, often only a quarter or a fifth of the original grape weight.
 After ageing for five years in small chestnut and cherry casks, the wine remained in bottle for at least three months before release.